duylam/pi-camera/apps/pi-camera-client/README.md

 # 2. Development setup

 1. Run `bash scripts/dev-setup.sh` which installs Pythoni 3.5+ and other system dependencies
-1. (Optional) Use [venv](https://docs.python.org/3/library/venv.html) to create virtual environment.
-Quick steps as below

-  - Create directory for the virtual environment (ignored by git):  `$ python3 -m venv --clear ./.penv`
-  - To enter the virtual environment: `$ source ./.penv/bin/activate`
-  - To exit the virtual environment: `$ deactivate`

-3. See necessary environment at `src/lib/config.py`.
+1. See necessary environment at `src/lib/config.py`.
 You can create `.env` file for predefine env var for local development, see [python-dotenv](https://pypi.org/project/python-dotenv/)

 # 3. Coding workflow

+Run `source scripts/dev-shell.sh` setup and go into virtual environment

-1. (Optional) Enter to the virtual enviroment.
-Below commands are supposed to run inside the virtual env
+> Below commands are supposed to run inside the virtual env
-1. Install libraries: `pip3 install -r requirements.txt && poetry install`
-1. Compile proto to .py: `bash scripts/compile_proto.sh`

 **To launch on Pi box**